JakubMifek/mff-docs/Artificial Intelligence II/quiz01eng.md

 ### Quiz &num;01 (uncertainty and probability theory)
 ___
 #### Can a purely logical agent work with uncertanity?
 If yes, how?
+Yes.
+It represents all possible world states for the agent no matter how unlikely.

 #### What is a sample space?
 Describe its properties.
 Sample space is a set of elementary phenomena.
 It contains all possible states which may occur.
 Each elementary phenomenon has assigned its probability *P(&#969;)*. *&sum;P(&#969;) = &#937;*